lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ***• 8.2.1 iftop***

-System monitor tool that produces a frequently updated list of network connections.
+Tool that produces a frequently updated list of network connections.

 ![iftop](/assets/iftop.png)